code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/it.md

 | **To use Code.org hosted videos**                                                  | **Unblock:**<br/>`https://videos.code.org`<br/>**Block:**<br/>`https://www.youtube.com/favicon.ico`<br/>`https://www.youtube-nocookie.com/favicon.ico` |
 | **To use Internet Simulator**   | `https://api.pusherapp.com`<br/>`wss://ws.pusherapp.com:443`                                                                                           |
 | **To use Web Lab** | `https://downloads.computinginthecore.org`<br/>`https://codeprojects.org`                                                                              |

-### Hardware

-- We recommend at least a 15 MBit/sec Internet connection for your school.
-- You will need a desktop or laptop computer with a mouse and keyboard for our CS Principles and CS Discoveries courses.

-### Software

-- Tutorials work on [any modern browser](https://support.code.org/hc/en-us/articles/202591743) and operating system.
-- If YouTube is blocked at your school and you're using Firefox or Safari, Code.org hosted videos require [Flash player](https://get.adobe.com/flashplayer/).
-Chrome, iOS and Android do not require extra software to play videos.

 ### Special settings for Google Apps/G-Suite users